 Authors: Behrouz Nik-Nejad-Kazem-Pour, Andrei Corduneanu, Kevin Darren Nguemdjom Tchangang

 This project focuses on the development of a GPT-style Transformer trained specifically on the tiny_shakespeare dataset.
-The goal was to build a generative model from scratch that could predict subsequent tokens in a sequence, effectively mimicking the unique syntax and prose of William Shakespeare.
+The goal is to build a decoder-only language model capable of generating coherent Shakespearean text, and to systematically explore how architectural choices — embedding size, number of attention heads, and depth — affect generation quality.

 Vector(Word) + Vector(Position).